-Employees in project positions serve a defined but not guaranteed term.
+Employees in regular with end date positions serve a defined but not guaranteed term.
 While a term of employment is anticipated, the assignment/project may be terminated for any reason with fourteen (14) days' notice.
-Employee will receive written notice of any extensions of the project position.
-Only regular employees who have completed probation prior to accepting a project position shall have layoff rights as described in Article 7.
+Employee will receive written notice of any extensions of the regular with end date position.
+Only regular employees who have completed probation prior to accepting a regular with end date position shall have layoff rights as described in Article 7.